click on photo to go back

 Nov 27, 1889 in Bridgeport, Conn. he married Ella Wilson, daughter of Fred "Pop" Wilson, formerly stage manager of the Casino and Miner's theatres in New York and niece of George Wilson, the minstrel.

 He would later go on to work for P.T.
 Barnum Circus with an aerial act called "The Silbon Troupe".
 Travelling all over Europe and America.
 He considered one of the high points of his career, the time he teamed with Eddie Silbon and He considered one of the high points of his career, the time he teamed with Eddie Silbon and Harry King to form the famous original Barnum's Silbon Trio, the Greatest Aerial Act in the world.Harry King to form the famous original Barnum's Silbon Trio, the Greatest Aerial Act in the world.
 Charley recalled playing thirteen shows a day at Huber's Museum (1891-).
 The trio was highly successful for four years until on Oct.
 3. 1891 Grapewin sprained his wrist and left the troupe to join the Cordray Stock Company in Portland, Oregon where he stayed for 2 years.
 Then he joined Frank Daniels.
-These were the first of many regional companies and he began to write short plays that featured him (or could) in the star parts most likely used in vaudeville.
+These were the first of many regional companies, and he began to write short plays featuring himself (or that could feature him) in the starring roles, most likely used in vaudeville.

 At one time Charlie “Nix” Grapewin member of the Witmark company took the role of His Royal Nibs, Emperor of China.
 In the variety on the same bill he appeared three times: with “The Three Clovers” in their artistic acrobatic act entitled‘Excitement In Chinatown’; in “Spanish Rings” (with Silbon and King) and in “The Silbon Trio,” which introduced a “Triple Trapeze Act and wonderful backward and forward swings and hand-to-hand catches, leaps, etc.” A man worked for his salary in those days!